cronxco/spark-data-model/README.md

 DATA_MODEL_PASSWORD="your_data_model_user_password"
 ```

-It is recommended to create a separate user for event store database, and remove UPDATE, DELETE, DROP permissions, to make sure your event store is append-only.
+It is recommended to create a separate user for the data model database, and remove UPDATE, DELETE, DROP permissions, to make sure your data model is append-only.

-Next, run the migration to create default event store table:
+Next, run the migration to create default data model table:

 ```
 php artisan migrate